AxsPlayer/AxsPlayer/README.md

 **About me**

-- 😄 I'm the Co-Funder of Naiximing🇨🇳, sharing the best tools with Python, as well as Technical Courses.
+- 😄 I'm the Machine Learning Engineer, sharing the best tools with Python, as well as Technical Courses.

 <br />